HugoSusumu/TrafficWeather/README.md

 	STATE VARCHAR(16777216),
 	ZIPCODE NUMBER(38,0)
-)COMMENT='Raw data from US Weather Events'
+)COMMENT='Raw data from US Weather Events' ;</code></pre>
-;"
-Then load the tables with s3://weathertrafficevents/TrafficEvents_Aug16_Dec20_Publish.csv.gz and s3://weathertrafficevents/WeatherEvents_Aug16_Dec20_Publish.csv.gz using your preferable data warehouse and no credentials (Both username and password fields as blank).
+Then load the tables respectively with s3://weathertrafficevents/TrafficEvents_Aug16_Dec20_Publish.csv.gz and s3://weathertrafficevents/WeatherEvents_Aug16_Dec20_Publish.csv.gz using your preferable data warehouse and no credentials (Both username and password fields as blank).

 8. Run the models:
 ```bash